Jmnardes/Jmnardes/README.md

 --> I am a Computer Scientist, my professional interests are Web developing and Artificial inteligence.

-🔭 My personal interests are Games, Animes, table RPG,  Series, Movies, Mangas, Sports and Books.
-🌱 I’m currently learning React and improving my programation skills!
-⚡ I'm looking for a
+🔭 My personal interests are Games, Animes, table RPG,  Series, Movies, Mangas, Sports and Books. \n 🌱 I’m currently learning React and improving my programation skills! \n ⚡ I'm looking for a \n
       ### ✨ JOB ✨

 ### Have a nive day! 👋